 While the F22 will be the best bang for your buck, you can spend a bit more money and get a detector with superior technology which your child can grow into and use for years.

 This is an excellent metal detector – even for adults.
 It is widely accepted in the detecting industry that Minelab has the best technology and performance in their detectors.
-In fact, I personally use their top-of-the-line treasure detector, the CTX 3030.
+In fact, we personally use their top-of-the-line treasure detector, the CTX 3030.
 While Minelab typically serves the very high-end market of treasure hunters and gold prospectors, their entry-level X-terra 305 is a great option for kids and can get them started on the “Minelab path.”

-Now that we’ve gone through things to consider as well as my top recommendations for each age group let’s talk about some common questions I get from folks shopping for a detector for the first time.
+Now that we’ve gone through things to consider as well as my top recommendations for each age group let’s talk about some common questions we get from folks shopping for a detector for the first time.

 Do these metal detectors come with a warranty?